 - If your request is approved, an SD will be placed on your academic record to indicate that you have been granted a deferral for a final exam or final term work.
-An interim grade will be posted and your sessional average will not include courses with an SD.
-After you have completed your SD work, a final grade will be submitted and your sessional average will be recalculated.
-The deadline for completing all Standing Deferred courses is August 23 for Winter Session courses and December 25 for Summer Session courses.
+You will usually need to arrange with Enrolment Services to write your final exam, or with your instructor to submit your final coursework.

 Withdrawal from the course after the deadline: